minprog/platforms/data-structures/python/dictionaries/use/practice/contents.md

 # Practice with dictionaries
-> **You don't have to hand in these practice exercises.** They're here for you to test yourself.
-Did you fully understand the theory you just learned?
+> **You do not have to hand in these practice exercises.** They are here for you to test yourself.
+Did you fully understood the theory you just learned?
 >
-> If there is an exercise that you don't know how to make, review the theory again.
-If that doesn't help, discuss the exercise with another student and/or the teacher.
+> If there is an exercise that you do not know how to complete, review the theory again.
+If that does not help, discuss the exercise with another student and/or the teacher.

 Test your understanding with the following practice exercises.
 Use your usual code editor and create a file called `dictionaries.py`.